Interplay of superexchange and vibronic effects in the hidden order of Ba$_2$MgReO$_6$ from first principles

 The electronic-mediated IE interactions (IEI) between the multipolar moments with defined total angular momentum $J = 3/2$ are described by the effective Hamiltonian \beq H_{IEI} = \sum_{\langle ij \rangle} \sum_{K,K', Q, Q'} V_{KK'}^{QQ'} (ij) O_{K}^{Q} (i) O_{K'}^{Q'} (j) \eeq where the first summation ($ij$) runs over the Re-Re bonds, the second one over the multipolar momenta of the ranks $K$,$K'$=1, 2, 3 and projections $Q$,$Q'=-K...K$, $O_{K}^{Q}(i)$ is the normalized multipolar operator \cite{Santini2009} acting on the site $i$, $V_{KK'}^{QQ'}(ij)$ represents the corresponding IEI.
+By symmetry analysis of the $O_h$ subductions relative to the two-site (bond) cluster invariant space group $D_{2h}$, one can identify all non-zero matrix elements of $V_{KK'}^{QQ'}(ij)$.
+We have verified that our \emph{ab initio} computed IEI matrices agree with the form expected from this symmetry analysis.
+See Supplemental Material (SM)~\cite{supplmat} for further details.

 The $J_{\mathrm{eff}} = 3/2$ multiplet is JT active with the corresponding quadrupole moments coupled to the irreducible distortions $\{T_{2g}, E_{g} \} $ of the ReO$_6$ octahedron via \beq H_{JT} = \sum_{i, \Gm} \sum_{Q \in \Gm} \frac{p^{2}_{Q} (i)}{2M_{\Gm}} + \Phi_{\Gm} \frac{q^2_{\Gm Q} (i) }{2} - g_{\Gm} O^{Q}_2 (i) q_{\Gm Q} (i) \eeq where $\Gm \in \{T_{2g}, E_{g} \} $, while $Q$ runs over the distortion modes belonging to $\Gm$.
 Here $\Phi_{\Gm}$ is the diagonal term of the irreducible force-constant matrix, $q_{\Gm Q} (i)$ is the distortion associated with the irreducible mode, $p_Q(i)$ and $M_{\Gm}$ are the corresponding momentum and reduced mass, respectively, $g_{\Gm}$ is the JT coupling constant that couples the distortion $q_{\Gm Q} (i)$ to the electronic quadrupole operator $O_2^Q(i)$.